What Is Necrotizing Enterocolitis?

 - too little oxygen or blood flow to the intestine at birth or later

 - heavy growth of bacteria in the intestine that erodes the intestinal wall

 - viral or bacterial infection of the intestine

-- formula feeding (breastfed babies have a lower risk of NEC)
+- formula feeding (babies who get breast milk have a lower risk of NEC)

 How Is Necrotizing Enterocolitis Diagnosed?